sophialyj/system-design-primer/README.md

 Additional benefits include:

-* **Increased security** - Reverse proxies can hide the existence and characteristics of an origin backend server or servers., blacklist IPs, limit number of connections per client
+* **Increased security** - Reverse proxies can hide the existence and characteristics of an origin backend server or servers., rejecting traffic from particular client IP addresses (blacklisting),, limit number of connections per client to help protect backend servers from distributed denial-of-service (DDoS) attacks
 * **Increased scalability and flexibility** - Clients only see the reverse proxy's IP, allowing you to scale servers or change their configuration.
 A reverse proxy can distribute the load from incoming requests to several servers, with each server serving its own application area.
+This is particularly useful In a load-balanced environment, where you can scale the number of servers up and down to match fluctuations in traffic volume.

+Another reason to deploy a reverse proxy is for web acceleration – reducing the time it takes to generate a response and return it to the client.
+Techniques for web acceleration include the following:
 * **SSL termination** - Decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations
     * Removes the need to install [X.509 certificates](https://en.wikipedia.org/wiki/X.509) on each server
-* **Compression** - Compress server responses in order to spped up loading times
+* **Compression** - Compressing server responses before returning them to the client (for instance, with gzip) reduces the amount of bandwidth they require, which speeds their transit over the network.
 * **Caching** - Return the response for cached requests
 * **Static content** - Serve static content directly
     * HTML/CSS/JS